Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Introduction

-Recent years have seen a surge of interest and results in the field of PDEs and variational problems on graphs.
+\textbf{Graph PDEs, finite difference methods, and semi-supervised learning:} Recent years have seen a surge of interest and results in the field of PDEs and variational problems on graphs.
 This is based on the observations that, on one hand, PDEs on graphs generalize finite difference methods for the numerical solution of PDEs and, on the other hand, constitute efficient and mathematically well-understood tools for solving problems in machine learning, including data clustering, semi-supervised learning, and regression problems, to name a few.

 The first observation is easily understood, noting that any grid in $\R^d$ with neighbor relations---for instance, the rectangular regular grid $\scale\Z^d$ where every point $x_0\in\scale\Z^d$ is connected to its $2d$ nearest neighbors $x_0\pm \scale e_i$ for $i=1,\dots,d$ and their connection is weighted by their Euclidean distance $\scale$---is a special case of a weighted graph.
 The Laplacian operator of a smooth function, for instance, can be approximated as